 Boaters directly in the storm’s path who once entertained the notion of staying aboard to protect their vessel should abandon this plan and seek shelter.
 Years ago, I made the mistake of staying aboard my boat through a super typhoon.
 I won’t make that mistake again.

-More often than not when I talk with the experienced sailors who contribute to Practical Sailor, the phrase “Do as I say, not as I do,” comes up.
-The truth is, many of the practices followed by some of the most widely roaming sailors would be heresy to publish widely, and there is a good reason for this.
-Some of these practices are inherently risky, and these are good people who don’t want to risk someone misunderstanding their advice, or applying it to situations where it isn’t valid.
+More often than not, when I talk with the experienced sailors who contribute to Practical Sailor, the phrase “Do as I say, not as I do,” comes up.
+The truth is, many of the practices followed by wide-roaming sailors would be irresponsible to promote and most of them recognize this.
+Some of these practices are extremely risky, and these are good people who don’t want to risk someone misunderstanding their advice, or applying it to situations where it isn’t valid.

 One of the classic examples of “do as I say, not as I do” situations regards how to secure your boat for a tropical storm.
-Along with many of the contributors who’ve roamed widely while living aboard, I’ve hunkered down for a couple of big storms, the biggest being Super Typhoon Paka, which struck Guam in 1997.
+Along with many of the contributors who’ve cruised for years while living aboard, I’ve hunkered down for a couple of big storms, the biggest being Super Typhoon Paka, which struck Guam in 1997.

 I recounted that episode briefly in an editorial a while back, but did not go into a whole lot of detail.
 One of the things that led to that decision was the fact that our boat, a 31-foot Atkin ketch, was moored in a narrow canal in the U.S. Navy’s old submarine base Apra Harbor.
 The former site of a small vessel repair center, it was a hurricane hole where boats had long sought refuge from powerful typhoons.